 Cold vs Hot wallets

 At the most basic level, there are 2 varieties of wallets used for cryptocurrency, hot and cold.
 Within each of these, there are a few different versions.
-If you’re interested in finding out more about all the different types of wallets, read this article.
+If you’re interested in finding out more about all the different types of wallets, Read What is a crypto wallet.

 A hot wallet refers to a wallet that is connected to the internet, a cold wallet is an offline one.
 The Kucoin hack targeted the hot wallet system the company was using to store their customer’s crypto.
 Hot wallets are viewed as riskier and more vulnerable to such attacks.
 This is because the internet connection which makes them better for quick online transactions, also gives hackers a route into the wallet.